lilkimchi/bikeshare_demand_forecast_regression/README.md

 # Forecasting Bikeshare Demand

 ## Introduction
 Capital Bikeshare is a DC-based bike sharing business.
-Their dataset will be used to answer the question: How many bikes need to be ready at a given time?<br>
+Their dataset will be used to answer the question: How many bikes need to be ready?<br>\Features affecting the rentals are related to time and weather.

 Questions for data exploration are:<br>